JoshuaSeidel/ai-chief-of-staff/INTEGRATIONS-REMAINING-TASKS.md

 ### Pattern Reference:
 Look at Jira integration (lines 1886-2020) for exact styling patterns to follow.

-## 🔒 TODO - TLS/SSL Encryption Between Containers
+## 🔒 TLS/SSL Encryption Between Containers

+### Status: Ready for Implementation
+All scripts and documentation are complete.
+See **docs/TLS-IMPLEMENTATION.md** for comprehensive implementation guide.

 ### Why?
 All communication between Docker containers should be encrypted for security, even on the same Docker network.
 Self-signed certificates are acceptable for internal service-to-service communication.